thatlarrypearson/File-System-Searcher/README.md

 * is_archive

-  Used to identify records generated from an archive file contents.
+  Used to identify records generated from an archive file's contents.
 That is, ```is_archive``` is true when the file came from an archive.

-## File Formats
+## Output File Formats

 * CSV